matospiso/recsys24-abs-ease/README.md

 To recreate the preprocessed datasets, place the raw dataset files (`train.txt` and `test.txt` obtained [here](https://github.com/kuandeng/LightGCN/tree/master/Data/yelp2018)) in `./data/yelp2018/` directory and re-run the `preprocessingYelp.ipynb` notebook.

 Preprocessed dataset (`ratings_processed_Yelp.csv`) will be saved in the `./data/yelp2018/` directory.

+Alternatively, you can download the preprocessed datasets from our [OSF repository](https://osf.io/bjmuv/?view_only=9439f132405b48b2962abd5d0ded0567) and place them in the `./data/yelp2018/` directory.

 To reproduce the results, simply re-run the notebook `experimentYelp.ipynb`.
 The notebook runs hyperparameter tuning and the main experiment.